Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review

 For camera image labeling, it is worth considering how to select appropriate labeling data for reducing labor costs.
 Active learning is a supervised learning method that aims to select the smallest possible training set to achieve the desired data efficiency \cite{ren2021survey, zhan2022comparative}.
 The active learning network iteratively queries the most informative samples from the human labelers in an unlabeled data pool and then updates the weights for the network.
 This approach leads to equivalent performance with less labeled training data, reducing human labeling efforts.
 Experiments from \cite{winterling2017optimizing} indicate that using only about 40\% of the data in the training set leads to the same classification results as the completely supervised reference experiment.
-Moreover, Haussmann~\etal~\cite{haussmann2020scalable} developed a scalable production system for active learning in autonomous driving.
-From their system, the performance of the automatic selection is improved, with up to four times the relative mAP improvement compared to a manual selection process by domain experts.
-Furthermore, many other methods would also be used to reduce the burden of data labeling, such as domain adaptation \cite{patel2015visual, chen2019learning, stephan2021radar}, transfer learning \cite{pan2010survey}, semi-supervised learning \cite{kingma2014semi} and lifelong learning \cite{parisi2019continual}.
+Furthermore, many other methods would also be used to reduce the burden of data labeling, such as domain adaptation \cite{patel2015visual, chen2019learning, stephan2021radar}, transfer learning \cite{pan2009survey}, semi-supervised learning \cite{kingma2014semi} and lifelong learning \cite{parisi2019continual}.